-Obtaining a quality education is the foundation of improving children’s lives.
-All children should have the right to a good quality education, which helps them to use and develop their talents and abilities.
-They should be encouraged to go to school to the highest level they can.
+SDG 4.
+Obtaining a quality education is fundamental to improving children’s lives.
+All children should have the right to a good quality education that helps them use and develop their talents and abilities.
+Children should be encouraged to go to school to the highest level they can.

 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.